flox/flox-bash/flox.1.md

 :   Perform a build, (optionally) copy to cache substituter,
     and render package metadata for inclusion in the flox catalog.

+    `[ --upstream-url <gitUrl> ]`
+    :   The `--upstream-url` determines the upstream repository containing the source of the published package.
+        It is used to reproducibly build the pacakge from source if it can not be fetched from a binary store.

     `[ --publish-to <dest> ]`
     :   With the `--publish-to` argument, commits and writes metadata to the URL or path of a git repository, or with the "-" argument